magdesign/PocketVJ-CP-v3/ROADMAP.md

 - Add Testtone Left and Testtone right  <br />
 - Add some processing demos in fullscreen <br />
 - integrate sound analyzer for use with mic or soundfile: https://github.com/karlstav/cava<br />
-- sound reactive video effects<br />
+- sound reactive video effects https://github.com/karlstav/cava https://github.com/xdaimon/music_visualizer<br />
 - integrate UV4L Streaming Server (http://www.linux-projects.org/uv4l/) (tested: works 640x480, waiting for HD)<br />
 - adding a function to check filenames, when there is a space, auto rename with _ , remove 'umlauts' (use a sed command for this)<br />
 - screen controls for color, brightness, contrast (openframeworks solution?) <br />